CurveDocs/curve-docs/docs/deployments/integration.md

 Contract functionality is documented here: [`MetaRegistry`](../registry/overview.md)

 !!!github
-    The source code for `MetaRegistry.vy` and `MetaRegistryL2.vy` can be found on [:material-github: GitHub](https://github.com/curvefi/metaregistry/tree/main/contracts).
+    The source code for the `MetaRegistry.vy` and `MetaRegistryL2.vy` contracts can be found on [:material-github: GitHub](https://github.com/curvefi/metaregistry/tree/main/contracts).

 Each `MetaRegistry` is integrated into the chain-specific [`AddressProvider`](#address-provider) at `ID = 7`.
 To get the **most recent contract, users are advised to fetch it directly from the `AddressProvider` contract**.